haruchanz64/SaveEncryptionToolkit/README.md

 # Save Encryption Toolkit for Unity

-A robust, flexible, and secure save system for Unity games, offering advanced encryption capabilities, support for various serialization formats, and easy integration.
-Protect your player's data with confidence!
+A flexible, encryption-ready save system toolkit for Unity.
+Use your own save manager while leveraging this toolkit’s robust encryption and serialization utilities.

 ## Features
 - **AES Encryption**: Securely encrypt save data using AES, with dynamically generated and obfuscated keys to prevent tampering and reverse-engineering.